bon-qi/AutoMailor/README.md

 ## Usage
 You can learn the usage from [examples/test.py](./examples/test.py), or see below,

-First, you need to customize your configuration into json files, luckily it has one.
+First, you need to customize your configuration into json files, luckily it has one to generate by default.

 ```python
 from automailor import default_config